 Next-generation allogeneic cell therapies

-CAR-T platform with cell therapies for hematologic indications
+Off-the-shelf CAR-T cell therapies for hematologic indications

 CB-010